mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ### Beneficial Centralization {#necessary}

-Some protocols introduce centralization that is unavoidable, because the protocol's goals require a centralized function.
+Some protocols and applications have goals that require the introduction of a centralized function.
+In doing so, they are explicitly relying on centralization to deliver a particular benefit.

-For example, when there is a need for a single, globally coordinated “source of truth”, that function is by nature centralized -- such as in the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.
+For example, a function that needs a single, globally coordinated “source of truth” is by nature centralized -- such as in the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.

-IP addresses allocation is another example of a function having this kind of centralization.
+Another function exhibiting beneficial centralization is IP addresses allocation.
 Internet routing requires addresses to be allocated uniquely, but if a single government or company captured the addressing function, the entire Internet would be at risk of abuse by that entity.
 Similarly, the need for coordination in the Web's trust model brings centralization risk, because of the Certificate Authority's role in communication between clients and servers.

 Protocols that need to solve the "rendezvous problem" to coordinate communication between two parties who are not in direct contact also suffer from this kind of centralization.
-For example, chat protocols need to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party.
+For example, chat protocols need to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party at some point.

+Likewise, when a function requires governance to realize common goals and protect minority interests, a "choke point" is naturally formed by the chosen governance mechanism, thereby increasing centralization risk.

-By nature, what is or is not "beneficial" is a judgment call.
+Deciding what is beneficial is a judgment call.
 Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.
 Such judgments should be made in light of established architectural principles and how benefits accrue to end users.

-When beneficial centralization is present, internet protocols often attempt to mitigate the associated risks using measures such as federation (see {{federation}}) and multi-stakeholder administration (see {{multi}}).
+When beneficial centralization is present, Internet protocols often attempt to mitigate the associated risks using measures such as federation (see {{federation}}) and multi-stakeholder administration (see {{multi}}).
 Protocols that successfully mitigate beneficial centralization are often reused, to avoid the considerable cost and risk of re-implementing those mitigations.
 For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system.

 ### Concentrated Centralization {#indirect}